 This project has reduced the University’s peak electricity demand, reduced energy costs and increased the resilience of supply to Roseworthy campus.
 There are opportunities to utilise the solar farm and battery storage systems for research and teaching related to energy management strategies, grid segregation, low-cost fault detection systems, system resilience, and cybersecurity.

-This is the largest solar project in the University's history and a key strategy under the Campus Sustainability Plan (2017-2020).
+This is the largest solar project in the University's history and was a key strategy under the Campus Sustainability Plan (2017-2020).
 The project now continues to support the university's net zero emissions from directly controlled operations sustainability goal, as part of the Sustainability Strategy 2030- Here for Good.

 - Location: Roseworthy Campus